valancej/Policy-Based-Compliance-Approach-to-Container-Security/README.md

 - Image manifest changes
 - Exposed ports

-Anchore policies return a pass or fail evaluation which can then be used to make decisions.
+Anchore policies return a pass or fail decision result.

+To better gauge the flexbility of Anchore's policy engine, here is a full list of policy gates and triggers: https://anchore.freshdesk.com/support/solutions/articles/36000073896-anchore-policy-checks

 #### Putting it together with compliance